 Crystal Springs Uplands School recognizes the association that many families have with the school and so too recognizes the desirability of enrolling siblings, children of alumni, and children of employees; however, siblings, children of alumni, and children of employees are not guaranteed admission on association alone.
 They must demonstrate qualities likely to lead to their social and academic success at CSUS.

-22% of the student body receives financial aid, totaling over $2.5 million annually.
+22% of the student body receives financial aid, totaling over $3.3 million annually.
 We award all of our aid funds to families who demonstrate financial need; we do not offer merit scholarships.
 Financial aid grants are made separately from admission decisions.
-For additional information, please see the Financial Aid page and attend the Financial Aid Workshop in December.
+For additional information, please see the Financial Aid page and attend the Financial Aid Info Session in either November or December.

 Test scores are just one aspect of a student’s file.
 Although we find them to be helpful as a standardizing mechanism in the admission process, a broad range of test scores exists among those students accepted to CSUS.
 We discourage review courses, repeat testing or the submission of multiple test results.